 Why the US uses the imperial system

 America’s icy relationship with France didn’t help too much, either.
-The proclamation of the metric system was made on June 22nd, 1799 in Paris with the storage in the Archives of the Republic as the physical embodiments of the standard.
+The proclamation of the metric system was made on June 22nd, 1799 in Paris and was subsequently housed at the Archives of the Republic as the physical embodiment of the standard.
 The prototype meter and the prototype kilogram, both made of a platinum alloy, were witnessed by representatives of the French and several foreign governments, as well as some of the important natural philosophers of the time.
 However, France snubbed the U.S. when it invited dignitaries from foreign countries to travel to Paris to learn about the metric system.

 In 1866, an act of Congress signed into law by President Andrew Johnson made it “lawful throughout the United States of America to employ the weights and measures of the metric system in all contracts, dealings or court proceedings.”
 The act, however, was merely an act of recognition, which didn’t necessarily translate into practical use.

-Why the US doesn’t use the metric system
+Why the US still doesn’t use the metric system

-So, America really tried to switch, but it failed miserably.
-Frankly, it’s easy to see why.
-Switching to metric is, in a sense, like switching to another language.
-If you’re not American, picture this: how would you feel if your government enacted a new rule that forced you to switch to the imperial system?
-Yes, the metric is simpler and uses fewer units, but rational reasons aside, you’d be furious simply because you’d have to change the frame of reference you’ve been using to all your life.
 The UK switched to metric in 1965, and this happened only because the industry forced it.
-UK companies were simply having too much a hard time trading with European countries.
+UK companies were simply having too much of a hard time trading with European countries.
 Even 50 years later, many Britons still refuse to move entirely to metric.
 Distances are still measured in miles, yards and inches, weight in pounds and stones; liquids in pints and gallons.

 However, the US isn’t pressured by the same trading problems as the UK.
 You don’t need the metric system to measure one car made in Japan, or one iPad from China, or to license an SQL Server to Germany.
 Most of the food and drinks are made and used within the US.
 As far as science and industry go, nowadays most work in SI units.
 So, at least for now, Americans are still fine without the metric system though sometimes problems and confusions surrounding the conversion can cause disasters.
 For instance, one conversion error between US and metric measurements sent a $125 million NASA probe to its fiery death.

-“The use of two different unit systems was the cause of the loss of the Mars Climate Orbiter in 1998.
-NASA specified metric units in the contract.
-NASA and other organizations applied metric units in their work, but one subcontractor, Lockheed Martin, provided thruster performance data to the team in pound force seconds ainstead of newton seconds.
-The spacecraft was intended to orbit Mars at about 150 kilometers (93 mi) altitude, but incorrect data probably caused it to descend instead to about 57 kilometers (35 mi), burning up in the Martian atmosphere.” – Wikipedia
+“The use of two different unit systems was the cause of the loss of thein 1998. specified metric units in the contract.
+NASA and other organizations applied metric units in their work, but one subcontractor, , provided thruster performance data to the team in pound force seconds ainstead of newton seconds.
+The spacecraft was intended to orbit at about 150 kilometers (93 mi) altitude, but incorrect data probably caused it to descend instead to about 57 kilometers (35 mi), burning up in the .” –

 It seems that the conversion of the US to the metric system is more of a “when” than an “if”.
 After all, Myanmar (formerly Burma) recently announced it plans to switch to the metric system soon, leaving the US in the fine company of Liberia as the only two countries in the world who haven’t switched to metric.